mawuklegodson/sijm-firebase/docs/firebase-setup.md

 # Firebase Setup Guide

-Follow these steps to set up your Firebase project for the SIJM Ministry Portal.l
+Follow these steps to set up your Firebase project for the SIJM Ministry Portal.

 ## 1. Create a Firebase Project
 1. Go to the [Firebase Console](https://console.firebase.google.com/).